 4.19 Be Timely

-Reports raised too late are worse than nothing!
+Reports raised too late are worse than not reporting at all!
 You should raise reports with consideration for the time that it takes to make approvals and distribution.

 4.20 Self Check